Yangians and quantum loop algebras: Introduction

+The above formulae apply equally well when $\g$ is a symmetrisable Kac--Moody algebra.
+Our proof of Theorem \ref{th:main intro} shows that they define a homomorphism from the quantum affinization $\wh {\Uhg}$ of the quantum group $\Uhg$ \cite{jing,nakajima-qaffine}, to the completion of the Yangian $\Yhg$, provided the following holds \begin{enumerate} \item the entries of the Cartan matrix of $\g$ satisfy $a_{ij}a_{ji} \leq 3$ for $i\neq j\in\bfI$. \item the PBW theorem holds for $\Yhg$. \end{enumerate}

+The first assumption is equivalent to requiring that all rank 2 subalgebras of $\g$ be finite--dimensional, and is needed in our proof of the $q$--Serre relations.
+The second is required for the construction of certain straightening homomorphisms on $\Yhg$ which are needed in the proof of Theorem \ref{th:main intro}.
+We note that, for the Yangians associated to affine Kac--Moody algebras, the PBW theorem was proved by Guay in type ${\mathsf A}_n$, for $n\geq 4$ \cite{guay-affine yangian} and, more recently, by Guay--Nakajima for all simply laced cases \cite {guay-private}.
+In particular, the above formulae define a homomorphism from the quantum toro\"{\i}dal algebra $\tor{\g}$ associated to a simply laced, simple Lie algebra $\g\ncong\Lsl_2$, to the completion of the affine Yangian $Y_\hbar\wh{\g}$.

-We also construct a similar homomorphism for $\Lg=\Lgl_n$ by relying on the geometric realisation of $\hloopgl{n}$ obtained by V. Ginzburg and E. Vasserot \cite{ginzburg-vasserot,vasserot-qaffine}.
-More precisely, fix a positive integer $d\in\N$ and let $\F$ be the variety of $n$--step flags in $\C^d$,
+We also construct in this paper a homomorphism similar to the one described in \ref{ss:the Phi} for $\Lg=\Lgl_n$, by relying on the geometric realisation of $\hloopgl{n}$ obtained by Ginzburg and Vasserot \cite {ginzburg-vasserot,vasserot-qaffine}.
+More precisely, fix integers $1 \leq n\leq d$, and let